-Here, the leaders of the Attorney’s and Judge’s Assistance Program and the Office of Disciplinary Counsel will present a range of options on how to bow out of the practice of law legally, ethically and gracefully.
+The leaders of the Office of Disciplinary Counsel and Attorney’s and Judge’s Assistance Program will present a range of options on how to bow out of the practice of law legally, ethically and gracefully.

 The protection of your soon to be former client’s interests run in parallel with the preservation of your personal assets in this lecture presentation.

-Liam Deeley, Executive Director for Hawai'i Attorneys and Judges Assistance Program
+Liam Deeley, Executive Director, Hawai'i Attorneys and Judges Assistance Program

 Liam Deeley is the Director for the Hawai’i Attorneys and Judges Assistance Program (AAP).
 He is also a member of the HSBA Transitioning Lawyers Program, the Committee on Professionalism, the Judicial Nomination Committee, and the ABA Commission on Lawyers Assistance Programs Communications Committee.
 Liam was raised in Kailua on the island of O’ahu and is a graduate of University of Hawai’i at West O’ahu.
 He obtained his law degree from Northern Illinois University College of Law and is a Certified Assessment and Referral Specialist.
 In Illinois, Liam worked for Treatment Alternatives for Safer Communities (TASC), as a case manager.